DallasSybrowsky/eCommerceBackEnd/Develop/README.md

 ## Description

 This is a sample backend setup for an ecommerce application.
-A link to view the video demonstrating the functionality is linked [here](https://drive.google.com/file/d/1yuPEt3HLoTogk3HNnwp1o-ojXPPLTCaM/view)
+A link to view the video demonstrating the functionality is linked [here](https://drive.google.com/file/d/1yuPEt3HLoTogk3HNnwp1o-ojXPPLTCaM/view).

-The code in its entirety can be viewed at the following [link](https://github.com/DallasSybrowsky/eCommerceBackEnd)
+The code in its entirety can be viewed by clicking [here](https://github.com/DallasSybrowsky/eCommerceBackEnd).

 ## Table of Contents